-Read more about What We Offer at Nazareth and Take a Virtual Tour of our school.
+Read more about What We Offer at Nazareth.

 Catholic schools have a long and proud history in the Australian educational landscape.
 Originally established by orders of brothers, nuns and priests in the nineteenth century, they are now almost entirely staffed and led by lay people.

 Catholic systemic schools in the Diocese of Wollongong are either parish primary schools like Nazareth, or diocesan secondary or K-12 schools.
 They are all co-educational schools.
 (The Diocese also has another seven independent congregational secondary schools, some of which offer single-sex education.)

 Catholic schools have a unique character because as well as being places where learning is highly valued, they are places where priority is given to a values-based education in the Catholic faith.
 This involves all staff and students proclaiming the Good News of Jesus Christ to the world.
 Staff identify strongly with their school and take pride in their work and the school’s achievements.

 Visit the Catholic Education Diocese of Wollongong (CEDoW) website here